vitali-ausianik/tasks-runner/README.md

 # API
 ### .connect(url)
-Returns undefined.
-Set url for connection to mongo.
-Real connection will be created as soon as it will try to execute any query.
+Returns Promise.
+Promise will be resolved as soon as connection will be created.
+We suggest you to not wait its resolving because it will do it as soon as any query will need it.

 [See examples](examples/)